10 Quick routines to get the day off to a good start

 2. Define your positive goal for the day

 A good coffee, watching the sunrise...
 Little joys are everywhere and you know it!
 Plan to reward yourself for the day ahead by defining your joyful intention.
-Choose from your list two or three little moments that make you happy and choose to experience and live them out.
+If you want to be like those successful people, choose from your list two or three little moments that make you happy and choose to experience and live them out.

 "Today, to make me feel good, I'm going to..."